usvraniere/usvraniere.github.io/m/indisputable.md

 Because it had **not yet been forensically copied** by CART, there is **no verifiable record of its original contents**, raising serious concerns about the authenticity of the data later used as evidence.

-📄 **4 Former FBI CART Examiners' Analysis:** [Analysis of Secret FBI Photo Tech](https://www.usvraniere.com/docket/1235-1-joint-4-former-FBI-analysis-of-photo-tech.pdf){:target="_blank"} at Paragraph 20
+📄 **4 Former FBI CART Examiners' Analysis, Pg 5 ¶ 20, confirming that the extent of the alteration cannot be determined :** [Analysis of Secret FBI Photo Tech](https://www.usvraniere.com/docket/1235-1-joint-4-former-FBI-analysis-of-photo-tech.pdf){:target="_blank"}

 ---